Back in his comfort zone, Joe Biden hits Amtrak and the campaign trail

 Biden discussed his love of Italy.
 “When I die, I want to be reborn on the Amalfi Coast,” Biden said.
 Then he shifted gears.
 “How are you doing?” he asked.
 “How’s business?”
 One man lamented the difficulty of finding health care.

 The chartered train had two engines, in case one broke down.
-The working engine pulled other seven cars — four passenger cars, a working cafe car, a dining car to which Biden invited reporters to listen in on some of his chats and “the president’s car,” where Biden and his top aides rode.
+The working engine pulled seven other cars — four passenger cars, a working cafe car, a dining car to which Biden invited reporters to listen in on some of his chats, and “the president’s car,” where Biden and his top aides rode.
 That car featured a special glass back, giving Biden a spectacular view of the passing landscape.
 His team hammed it up a bit, distributing plastic identification cards designed like Amtrak tickets to riders.

 At one stop before Biden’s remarks, he was asked jokingly if he used Amtrak points to pay for the charter train.
 He quipped that he has enough points to do it — but wanted to save them for a trip after the election is over.
 Asked if he was sitting in a quiet car, he just laughed.

-The continuing pandemic insured that not everything was back to normal.
+The continuing pandemic ensured that not everything was back to normal.
 Everyone onboard was asked to wear N95 masks, not simple cloth ones.
 The team distributed little bottles of hand sanitizer.
 They were branded “Build Back Better.”